Learn To Fly

 Flight Simulators

-New-generation PC-based flight simulators for R/C model aircraft provide great imagery and use very accurate physics.
-They provide a great way to practice circuit flying and aerobatics safely.
+PC-based flight simulators for R/C model aircraft provide realistic scenery and use very accurate physics to make the experience excellent training value.
+They are not games, but provide a great way to practice circuit flying and aerobatics safely.
+CMAC has a simulator at the clubhouse, and having your own at home will speed up your learning.

-A photo-realistic CMAC Flying Site file is now available for the RealFlight flight simulator.
+A photo-realistic CMAC Flying Site file is now available for the RealFlight flight simulator, making it look just like flying at the club.
 See Useful Info > Flight Simulator for CMAC Field.

 MAAA Wings Ratings

-CMAC recommends that as soon as you can fly solo, you seek further training towards obtaining MAAA Bronze, Silver and Gold Wings ratings.
+CMAC expects that when you can fly solo, you continue training towards obtaining at least your Bronze wings.
+MAAA recognises Bronze, Silver and Gold Wings ratings.
 See these MAAA Documents:

-Please note that many model aircraft flying competitions in Australia require entrants to hold MAAA Gold Wings rating.
+Please note that most model aircraft flying events in Australia require entrants to hold MAAA Gold Wings rating, as a condition of entry and to limit risk exposure for their insurance.

 MAAA Wings Badges